-The 1887/6 Morgan Dollar is an overdate for this issue that is listed in the Red Book.
+The 1887, 7 Over 6 Morgan Dollar is an overdate for this issue that is listed in the Red Book.
 The “6” beneath the final digit “7” in the date is most apparent on early die states and is often not easy to detect without magnification.
 There is collector interest in this variety and examples drive a premium particularly in grades AU and higher.

-The Philadelphia Mint struck 710 proof silver dollars this year, a bit fewer than the recent previous years.
+The Philadelphia Mint struck 710 Proof Morgan Dollars this year, a bit fewer than the recent previous years.

 1887 Morgan Dollar Mintage and Specifications